niieani/callbag-toolkit/README.md

 The reasons are very pragmatic:

-- There is no way to verb "sink" in English, whereas "to consume" is the action that a "consumer" does, which makes docmentation and explanation easier.
+- There is no way to verb "sink" in English, whereas "to consume" is the action that a "consumer" does, which makes documentation and explanation easier.
-- Sinks are objects that drain liquids to the sewers, which doesn't suggest usefulness of the data flow, whereas consumption often means the act of providing vital sustenance - food is a key component enabling life, and analogously, data is a key component in enabling applications to function.
+- "Sinks" are objects that drain liquids to the sewers, which doesn't suggest usefulness of the data flowing to them, whereas "consumption" often means the act of providing vital sustenance - food is a key component enabling life, and analogously, data is a key component in enabling applications to function.